daianeklein/daianeklein/README.md

  ***

- <a href="https://github.com/daianeklein/bootcamp-Alura/blob/main/Desafio-Modulo3.ipynb">School Bullying - A descriptive statistics Perspective</a>
+ <a href="https://github.com/daianeklein/bootcamp-Alura/blob/main/Desafio-Modulo3.ipynb">School Bullying - A Descriptive Statistics Perspective</a>

 Project Description: With some descriptive statistics concepts, the aim of this project is to analyze how bullying can affect kids and teenagers in school environment.